Basics · 5 min watch

 Safety note

 Never pick paint color under store fluorescent lighting.
-Warm neutrals look gray-cool in stores and warm on your actual wall — that's one of the most common color regrets.
+Warm neutrals look gray-cool in stores and warm on your actual wall, that's one of the most common color regrets.

 Rather have a pro handle it?

-Same-day electrical service across San Diego County.
-A real electrician picks up.
+Licensed painters across San Diego County.
+Free in-home estimates, and a real person picks up.

 Serving San Diego County